RoboBenchMart: Benchmarking Robots in Retail Environment: Store Robotics Benchmark

 \subsection{Evaluation Results}

 Evaluation results are presented in Table~\ref{tab:results}.
 We evaluate performance on atomic and composite tasks using the mean success rate per task.
-We use 50 trials per (task, item, fixture) triplet to estimate success rates.
-Detailed evaluation results and failure mode analysis are presented in Appendix~\ref{app:eval}.
+We use 100 trials per (task, item, fixture) triplet to estimate success rates.